arashatt/book/kratos.typ

 Kratos is an open source solution to handle user authentication: Register, Login being the obvious examples.
 To be able to use Kratos in our API, we should be familiar with the workflows of Kratos to properly use it as authentication management in our apps.
 There are some official examples that integrate Kratos in applications.

 = General Info
-Generally three environment variables are required to configure our api, That are:
+Generally, there are three environment variables required to configure our api, That are:
 #figure(
   [
 + `KRATOS_PUBLIC_URL`